Product 9 min read

 • Pillar & cluster builder — pick a pillar topic, MarketOS plans 8-12 interconnected cluster posts with the internal links pre-wired.

-• "Rewrite my page" — paste a URL, MarketOS fetches it, analyzes it against the top SERP results, and produces an improved version.
+• "Rewrite my page" — paste a URL, MarketOS fetches it, analyzes it against the top SERP results, and produces an improved version with the gaps filled.

 • Google Search Console integration for authoritative impressions/clicks/CTR data alongside the audit.